smolang/SemanticObjects/website/source/tutorial/semantical-reflection.rst

 --------------------------

 In this example we will learn how to:

-* Monitor consisten
+* Monitor consistency
 * Monitor twinning
 * Adapt to addition of new rooms
-Using the SMOL language.

-We will use the House assets use-case
+We will use the House assets use-case based on SMOL language.

 .. figure:: /images/house-asset-use-case_2.svg
     :align: center